Xophmeister/jsSelecta/README.md

 Matches against the negation.

 ### `between(a, b, [strict = true])`
 Matches values between `a` and `b`, exclusive.
-If `strict` is false, the we perform an inclusive match.
+If `strict` is false, then we perform an inclusive match.

 ### `greater(a, [strict = true])`, `lesser(a, [strict = true])`
 Matches values greater than, or less than `a`, respectively.
 If `strict`